nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Adding an item

-1. Adding an item to the inventory
+    Prerequisites:

-    1. Prerequisites: Arguments are valid and compulsory parameters are provided.
+    Arguments are valid and compulsory parameters are provided.
     No duplicate item or similar item exists in the list.

-    1. Test case: `add n/Apple l/table q/1`<br>
+* Test case: `add n/Apple l/table q/1`<br>
    Expected: Item is added into the displayed list.
 Details of the added item shown in the status message.

-    1. Test case: `add n/Banana l/kitchen q/1 e/2020-10-10`<br>
+* Test case: `add n/Banana l/kitchen q/1 e/2020-10-10`<br>
    Expected: Similar to previous.

-    1. Test case: `add `<br>
+* Test case: `add `<br>
    Expected: No item is added.
 Error details shown in the status message.

-    1. Other incorrect add commands to try: `add n/`, `add l/kitchen`, `...` (where compulsory fields are not specified)<br>
+* Other incorrect add commands to try: `add n/`, `add l/kitchen`, `...` (where compulsory fields are not specified)<br>
-       Expected: Similar to previous.
+  Expected: No item is added.
+Error details shown in the status message.

 ### Edit an item

-1. Editing an item in the inventory
+    Prerequisites:

-    1. Prerequisites: There are items in the inventory.
+    There should be items in the inventory.

-    1. Test case: `edit 1 n/Apple`<br>
+* Test case: `edit 1 n/Apple`<br>
    Expected: The name of the first item is edited to `Apple`.
 Details of the edited item shown in the status message.

-    1. Test case: `edit 0 n/Apple`<br>
+* Test case: `edit 0 n/Apple`<br>
    Expected: No item is edited.
 Error details shown in the status message.

 ### Deleting an item

-1. Deleting an item from the inventory

-    1. Prerequisites: List all household items using the `list` command.
-Multiple items in the list.
+        Prerequisites:
+        There should be items in the inventory.

-    1. Test case: `delete 1`<br>
+* Test case: `delete 1`<br>
    Expected: First item is deleted from the list.
 Details of the deleted item shown in the status message.

-    1. Test case: `delete 0`<br>
+* Test case: `delete 0`<br>
   Expected: No item is deleted.
 Error details shown in the status message.

-    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+* Other incorrect delete commands to try: `delete`, `delete x` (where x is larger than the displayed list size or less than 0)<br>
-       Expected: Similar to previous.
+  Expected: No item is deleted.
+Error details shown in the status message.

 ### Finding an item

-1. Finding an item in the inventory
+* Finding an item in the inventory.

-    1. Test case: `find banana`<br>
+    * Test case: `find banana`<br>
        Expected: All items containing `banana` as a word in the name are shown.

-    1. Test case: `find */nana`<br>
+    * Test case: `find */nana`<br>
        Expected: All items containing `nana` as part of a word in the name are shown.

 ### Listing items

-1. Listing all the items in the inventory
+1. Listing all the items in the inventory.

-    1. Test case: `list`<br>
+    * Test case: `list`<br>
        Expected: All items are being displayed.

-1. Listing items in a specific location
+2. Listing items in a specific location.

-    1. Test case: `list l/Bedroom`<br>
+    * Test case: `list l/Bedroom`<br>
        Expected: All items with `Bedroom` as the location are being displayed.

-1. Listing items with a specific tag
+3. Listing items with a specific tag.

-    1. Test case: `list t/food`<br>
+    * Test case: `list t/food`<br>
        Expected: All items with `food` as the tag are being displayed.

 ### Show items x days/weeks from expiry date

-1. Showing items x days from expiry date
+1. Showing items expiring within x days from today.

-    1. Test case: `reminder 7 days`<br>
+    * Test case: `reminder 7 days`<br>
        Expected: All items that have already expired or are expiring within the next 7 days are shown.
+    * Test case: `reminder -7 days`<br>
+     Expected: All items that have already expired for at least 7 days are shown.

-1. Showing items x weeks from expiry date
+2. Showing items expiring within x weeks from today.

-    1. Test case: `reminder 7 weeks`<br>
+    *  Test case: `reminder 7 weeks`<br>
        Expected: All items that have already expired or are expiring within the next 7 weeks are shown.
+    * Test case: `reminder -3 weeks`<br>
+     Expected: All items that have already expired for at least 3 weeks are shown.

 ### Sorting items

 1. Sorting items in the inventory in terms of quantity.

-    1. Test case: `sort quantity asc`<br>
+    * Test case: `sort quantity asc`<br>
-       Expected: All the items are sorted in terms of quantity from least to most.
+       Expected: All the items are sorted in ascending quantity.

-    1. Test case: `sort quantity desc`<br>
+    * Test case: `sort quantity desc`<br>
-       Expected: All the items are sorted in terms of quantity from most to least.
+       Expected: All the items are sorted in descending quantity.

-    1. Incorrect sort commands to try: `sort`, `sort quantity`<br>
+    * Incorrect sort commands to try: `sort`, `sort quantity`<br>
        Expected: Error details shown in the status message.

-1. Sorting items in the inventory in terms of expiry date.
+2. Sorting items in the inventory in terms of expiry date.

-    1. Test case: `sort expirydate`<br>
+    * Test case: `sort expirydate`<br>
        Expected: All the items are sorted in chronological order of their expiry date.

 ### Clearing items

-1. Clearing all the items in the inventory
+1. Clearing all the items in the inventory.

+        Prerequisite:
+        Ensure there are items in the inventory.

-    1. Test case: `clear`<br>
+    * Test case: `clear`<br>
        Expected: All items are cleared from the inventory.

-1. Clearing all the items in a specific location
+2. Clearing all the items in a specific location.

+        Prerequisite:
+        Ensure there is an item with the location "Bedroom" in the inventory.

-    1. Test case: `clear l/Bedroom`<br>
+    * Test case: `clear l/Bedroom`<br>
        Expected: All items in the specified location are cleared.

 --------------------------------------------------------------------------------------------------------------------